stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Spiritual Balm
 *In your last breath you call for aid from those you have protected.*

-When you are reduced to 0 stamina or are incapacitated against your will, you gain the benefits of the Conjure Animals spell as if cast using 9 mana, though requiring no concentration.
+When you are reduced to 0 stamina or are incapacitated against your will, you gain the benefits of the Conjure Animals spell as if cast using 9 mana, though not requiring to be sustained each round.
 Four CR 2 or lower beasts of your choice appear within 20 feet of you.
 Their duty is to protect you from harm and attack your enemies.

 The spell lasts for one hour, or until you dismiss it (no action required).
 Once you use this ability, you can't use it again until you finish a long rest.